The page was getting too large so I started a new one for 2017.

 StrongVPN HKG301 OpenVPN UDP

 Today is the last day of the StrongVPN Thanksgiving sale.
 Get 25% off the annual plan.
-After today you can still get 15% off using this link.
 There is also a nice special for ExpressVPN but I can't really advertise it here.
 If you visit the Best VPN for China page and wait for 20 to 30 seconds you will get a nice surprise.

 December 1, 2016 12:00pm

 China Telecom continues to throttle VPN connections today.
 I'm not getting great speeds with anything except the VPN.ac Secure Proxy Chrome extension with the Hong Kong 1 server (this server is just called "Hong Kong" in the proxy extension but is called "Hong Kong 1" in the VPN software).

 When I connect by VPN to that same server I can only get 1M - 2M download speed.
 Same with all the other VPN.ac Asian servers, nothing higher than 2M right now.
 If you are using VPN.ac VPN and need higher speed but can't use the browser proxy, I suggest Los Angeles 2.
 The speed is not bad and latency is good for USA.